-If you ever wanted to fish in 3500′-deep waters, this is your chance.
+If you ever wanted to fish in waters 3,500 feet deep, this is your chance.
 Located at the edges of the Tinaje Trough to the northwest of Cabo, San Jaime Bank is an underwater plateau featuring 3 seamounts which rise up to 150 feet.
 These seamounts lure schooling baitfish, which, in turn, attract great numbers of Tuna and Marlin.

 Golden Gate Bank